 Sometimes in life, as is the case with your credit score, the best way to see growth is to stay consistent.
 And whatever you do, don’t take on unnecessary debt!

-One of the first things you’ll want to do is sign up for Experian Boost™.
-This free service will track the on-time utility and mobile phone bills you pay.
+One of the first things you’ll want to do to build your credit is sign up for Experian Boost™.
+This free service will track your on-time utility and mobile phone bills.
 Before, this information had no impact on your credit score but now it can give it a real boost.
 As long as you’re already in the habit of paying your bills on time, this can only positively impact your FICO Score.
-Start now for free!